When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Related Work

-\textbf{Cooperative Spectrum Sensing and Defense} Cooperative spectrum sensing is an efficient way to detect the spectrum usages of TV white space channels.
+\textbf{Cooperative spectrum sensing and defense} Cooperative spectrum sensing is an efficient way to detect spectrum usages of TV white space channels.
 Defenses like statistics-based, machine learning-based, and trust-based methods have been widely studied.
-Statistics-based defense methods assign different statistics to the nodes.
-For example, an outlier is computed for each node in \cite{kaligineedi2010malicious}; \cite{chen2017cooperative} obtains the weighted coefficients of each node; and \cite{chen2012robust} proposes a method through majority vote of neighboring nodes, a Bayesian method is discussed in \cite{penna2012detecting}.
+Statistics-based defenses assign different statistics to sensing nodes.
+For example, an outlier is computed for each node in \cite{kaligineedi2010malicious}; \cite{chen2017cooperative} obtains weighted coefficients of each node; and \cite{chen2012robust} proposes a method through majority vote of neighboring nodes, a Bayesian method is discussed in \cite{penna2012detecting}.
 Machine learning-based methods leverage machine learning techniques to classify legitimate and malicious data.
 For example, \cite{fatemieh2011using,rajasegarar2015pattern} utilize supervised learning based on SVM to distinguish malicious nodes; \cite{li2010catch} uses different KNN-based algorithms in an unsupervised way to detect malicious nodes; and \cite{thilina2013machine,wang2018primary} discuss both supervised and unsupervised ways to defend the fusion center.
-A trust-based method \cite{chen2008robust,rawat2011collaborative} maintains a trust value for each node, which will be used as a weight in the global decision process.
-Taking into account such a wide range of defenses, we present a stronger attack model based on the LEB framework, which aims to learn the defense at the fusion center and then launch effective attacks.
-Based on the proposed attack strategy, we introduce an influence-limiting policy, which is non-invasive, side with the existing defenses to bridge the gap between traditional defenses and new LEB attacks.
+A trust-based method \cite{chen2008robust,rawat2011collaborative, sagduyu2014trust} maintains a trust value for each node, which will be used as a weight in the global decision process.

+Taking into account such a wide range of defenses, we present a powerful attack mechanism based on the LEB attack framework, which aims to learn the defense at the fusion center and then launch effective attacks.
+Based on the proposed attack strategy, we introduce an influence-limiting defense, which is a non-invasive method that can coexist with existing defenses to bridge the gap between traditional defenses and new LEB attacks.

 There are some existing studies that deal with smart/intelligent attackers in cooperative spectrum sensing.
 In \cite{duan2012attack}, a smart attack framework that can maximize the expected aggregated reward of the attacker was proposed.
 In \cite{duan2012attack,wang2018trust}, smart defense mechanisms were proposed to discourage attackers.
 Our work differs from these studies in that the LEB attack framework focuses on using a black-box strategy to minimize the attacker's trace (via LEB) and the malicious perturbation when the attacker decides to launch the attack.